 - Write up directions for volunteers at different positions, especially for the Registration/Info desk.
 Send emails to volunteers as soon as the volunteer descriptions have gelled reasonably well.

 - Make name tags.
-There are lots of options for making name tags out there, most of which are pretty pricey and probably fancier than what people really need.
-We found that the Avery 74459 badges were the best deal: alphabetize the Excel list by last name, print in a laser printer, and have peer tutors separate the tags and insert them into plastic badges on an off hour in the center.
+There are lots of options for making name tags out there, most of which are pretty pricey and probably fancier than what people really need (Avery 74459 badges are a good deal!).
+Alphabetize the Excel list by last name, print in a laser printer, and have peer tutors separate the tags and insert them into plastic badges on an off hour in the center.